-490 To summarize, the metrics showed in Figure ?? can be considered as encouraging, as they detect better It is very interesting that the comparison of ri (essentially based on Spearman correlation) and RML highlights differences in the most influent indices (i.e., compare Table 2 with Table 3) and doubly-stochastic patterns (e.g., compare panels k-t of Figures 3 and 5).
+It is very interesting that the comparison of ri (essentially based on Spearman correlation) and RML highlights differences in the most influent indices (i.e., compare Table 2 with Table 3) and doubly-stochastic patterns (e.g., compare panels k-t of Figures 3 and 5).
 A partial difference between the two metrics is expected and natural, mainly due to three reasons.
-First, ri takes into account both the significance of the correlation and its sign, while RML represents the goodness-of-fitof non-stationary RFA models 495 than the stationary ones, despite the low-complexity of, and hence it does not describe the nature of the teleconnection-rainfall dependence (i.e., increasing/decreasing).
+First, ri takes into account both the significance of the correlation and its sign, while RML represents the goodness-of-fit, and hence it does not describe the nature of the teleconnection-rainfall dependence (i.e., increasing/decreasing).
 Thus, RML may lead to group sites whose dependence on the teleconnection has different sign.
-Second, RML is probably more similar to a single correlation (i.e., at-site in the function adopted for modelling the dependence on teleconnections.
-GEV_1 case, and at 30km-tiles in the GEV_2 case), while ri depends on correlations at several spatial aggregations, which may disagree.
-Third, also correlations that are not considered significant could lead to 500 good doubly-stochastic models.
+Second, RML is probably more similar to a single correlation (i.e., at-site in the $GEV_1$ case, and at 30km-tiles in the $GEV_2$ case), while ri depends on correlations at several spatial aggregations, which may disagree.
+Third, also correlations that are not considered significant could lead to good doubly-stochastic models.
 Furthermore, some studies (e.g., Sugihara et al., 2012; Cappelli and Grimaldi, 2023) suggest that correlation may fail in describing the causality of two variables, and that an approach based on a model's performance can be more accurate.
 However, we believe that in our case both the metrics are very useful, as they can help to delineate sub-regions with homogeneous teleconnection-rainfall dependence function (see also Section 5.1).
-As perfectly exemplified in our results, sometimes the presence of such regions is evident (e.g., the Gulf of Genoa and North-East for GEV_1 , see Figure 505 5), while in other cases it is hard to distinguish between small homogeneous regions and effects of spatial dependence (e.g., Adriatic coast and western Gulf of Genoa for GEV_2 , see Figure 5).
+As perfectly exemplified in our results, sometimes the presence of such regions is evident (e.g., the Gulf of Genoa and North-East for $GEV_1$ , see Figure 5), while in other cases it is hard to distinguish between small homogeneous regions and effects of spatial dependence (e.g., Adriatic coast and western Gulf of Genoa for $GEV_2$ , see Figure 5).

 It is important to underline that the aim of the present research is to investigate the potential of teleconnections as independent variables in RFA models, and not to propose a specific method for RFA.
-Indeed, the RFA results depend on a number of parameters, that are including the widths of STWs sliding time windows for temporal aggregation of the teleconnection indexes indices (w{tel}) and AMS (w{AMS}), and the resolution for spatial aggregation (w_t).
-The choice of these parameters can be done by These can be set after a careful sensitivity analysis for defining the spatial field of the teleconnection-statistic correlation (see Sections 2 and 4.1).
-The case of setting a framework for RFA is very different and much more complex, as it requires the formalization of a function formalizing a function f(x) of extreme rainfall statistics depending on teleconnection indexes.
-In this caseteleconnections is very different and much more complex.
+Indeed, the RFA results depend on a number of parameters, including the widths of sliding time windows for temporal aggregation of the teleconnection indices $(w{tel})$ and AMS $(w{AMS})$ , and the resolution for spatial aggregation $(w_t)$ .
+These can be set after a careful sensitivity analysis for defining the spatial field of the teleconnection-statistic correlation (see Sections 2 and 4.1).
+The case of formalizing a function f(x) of extreme rainfall statistics depending on teleconnections is very different and much more complex.
 In fact, one should decide not only the shape of this function, but also the way its parameters vary in space and should be estimated, which may require the delineation of sub-regions (see considerations above).
 In our study, we adopted a simple framework, as this function has a limited number of parameters and the same shape (i.e., polynomial) in all the spatial domain.
-We showed a hierarchical RFA approach where the parameters of the polynomial functions are fitted at-site for the μ and at 30km-tiles for the L-CV.
-Our analyses overall suggest that even with a simple RFA framework, the use of teleconnections as dependent variables to describe the extreme rainfall regime may

-520 increase the accuracy in frequency modelling.
+We showed a hierarchical RFA approach where the parameters of the polynomial functions are fitted at-site for $\mu$ and at 30km-tiles for L-CV.
+Our analyses overall suggest that even with a simple RFA framework, the use of teleconnections as dependent variables to describe the extreme rainfall regime may increase the accuracy in frequency modelling.